vallezw/Messenger-Backend-API/README.md

-An API for my messenger.
+A RESTful web API for my messenger.